+Sona Taghiyeva

-Sona Taghiyeva, Senior Associate, Dentons' Baku office.
+Senior Associate, Dentons' Baku office.

 Sona graduated from Baku State University (BA in International Law, 2005), Baku State University (LLM International Law, 2007 cum laude) and the University of San Diego, USA (LLM in Comparative Law, specializing in Corporate and Business Law, 2010), and she was admitted to the New York Bar (2011).
 She has been a member of American Bar Association since January 2011.
 While working in the Washington DC office of Dentons in 2015, Sona advised clients on energy, corporate, trade compliance and other matters.
 Sona has experience in corporate and commercial law, as well as banking and finance, real estate, hospitality, tax and dispute resolution.
 Working in the New York office of legacy Salans in 2010, Sona assisted on various corporate, mergers and acquisitions, real estate, estate and probate matters.
 She has been teaching courses on "Corporations" at the LLM Commercial Law Faculty of Baku State University since November 2012 and "General Energy Law" at the LLM Energy and Maritime Law Faculty of Baku State University since September 2013.
-Sona has been independently recommended as a Rising Star in Azerbaijan by the IFLR Energy and Infrastructure Guide, 2015 and in "Financial and Corporate" by the IFLR1000 (2016 edition) -The Guide to the World's Leading Financial Law Firms.
+Sona has been independently recommended as a Rising Star in Azerbaijan by the IFLR Energy and Infrastructure Guide, 2016 and in "Financial and Corporate" by the IFLR1000 (2016 edition) - The Guide to the World's Leading Financial Law Firms.
 She speaks Azerbaijani, Russian and English.

+Ulvia Zeynalova-Bockin

-Ulvia Zeynalova-Bockin, Senior Associate, Dentons' Baku office.
+Counsel, Dentons' Baku office.

 Ulvia graduated from Khazar University School of Law, Baku, cum laude, (LLB, 2006) and Georgetown University Law Center, USA (LLM, with a concentration in Securities and Financial Regulation, 2009).
 She is admitted to the New York Bar as of January 2010 and completed a short-term assignment in the Firm's New York office in October-November 2011.
-Her practice includes banking law.
-Islamic finance, real estate finance, mergers and acquisitions, as well as corporate law and finance, with special expertise in securities and financial regulation, including work with the Corporation Finance Division of the U.S. Securities & Exchange Commission in Washington, D.C.
+Her practice includes banking law, Islamic finance, real estate finance, mergers and acquisitions, as well as corporate law and finance, with special expertise in securities and financial regulation, including work with the Corporation Finance Division of the U.S. Securities & Exchange Commission in Washington, D.C. and advising clients with business interests in the CIS countries while working in the Firm's New York office.

 Ulvia has provided legal support to local and international clientele in high-profile matters, including the first IPO to be listed on the Baku Stock Exchange, and advising major investment banks on the enforceability of ISDA Master Agreements, Global Master Repurchase Agreements and Global Master Securities Lending Agreements and participating in the privatization of the largest bank in Azerbaijan.
-Ulvia has been a member of the Azerbaijan Young Lawyer's Union since January 2006 and served on the Board of the British Business Group from 2007 to 2008.
+Ulvia also successfully represented local and foreign banks in various derivatives and lending transactions, assisted in shareholding restructuring, conducted legal due diligence, drafted agreements and other transaction documents and assisted with regulatory approvals and other business concerns.
+She has been recognized as the Next Generation Lawyer by The Legal 500 EMEA 2017 rankings.
 She speaks Azerbaijani, Russian, English and Turkish.

-Global presence
+22 Global presence